-- a description of development efforts and the relationship between the project sponsor and the local community; - evidence of notification to the local planning authority (in NYC, the community board), as well as the response or any other action taken by the local planning board. - evidence that the local department of social services has been apprised of the application and, minimally, a preliminary indication that the local district supports the project.
-Note: the local social services district notification of the project is a prerequisite to funding; - a statement from the local Continuum of Care (CoC) supporting the proposed project (if a CoC exists for the community in which the project site is located), or an affirmative statement that a CoC does not exist for the community of the proposed project; and - letters of community notification and support.
+• a description of development efforts and the relationship between the project sponsor and the local community;

+- evidence of notification to the local planning authority (in NYC, the community board), as well as the response or any other action taken by the local planning board; - evidence that the local social services district has been apprised of the application and, minimally, a preliminary indication that the local district supports the project.
+Note: the local social services district notification of the project is a prerequisite to funding; - a statement from the local Continuum of Care (CoC) supporting the proposed project; and - letters of community notification and support.
 All letters of support must be dated within six (6) months of the submission date of the application.
 Please refer to the Definition Section of the application package for guidance on Letters of Support, Commitment Letters and Linkage Agreements.

-Note: The Local Social Services District in which the project is located must be notified of the applicant's intent to develop the project, regardless of whether the population to be housed falls under the supervision/ jurisdiction of another local agency (i.e., criminal justice, substance abuse, mental health).
+Note: The local social services district in which the project is located must be notified of the applicant's intent to develop the project, regardless of whether the population to be housed falls under the supervision/ jurisdiction of another local agency (i.e., criminal justice, substance abuse, mental health).